apache/jena-site/source/documentation/tdb/faqs.md

 ## Can I share a TDB dataset between multiple applications?

 Multiple applications, running in multiple JVMs, using the same file databases is **not** supported and has a high risk of data corruption.
-Once corrupted a database cannot be repaired and must be rebuilt from the original source data.
+Once corrupted, a database cannot be repaired and must be rebuilt from the original source data.
 Therefore there **must** be a single JVM controlling the database directory and files.

-From 1.1.0 onwards TDB includes automatic prevention of multi-JVM usage which prevents this under most circumstances and helps protect your data from corruption.
+TDB includes automatic prevention of multi-JVM usage which prevents this under most circumstances and helps protect your data from corruption.

 If you wish to share a TDB dataset between applications use our [Fuseki](../fuseki2/) component which provides a